krishaamer/green-filter-research/research/literature/design.md

 -   Giudice (2020) MA thesis’s argues WeChat has had a profound impact on changing China into a cashless society, underlining how one mobile app can transform social and financial interactions of an entire country.

--   Fleet Management Weekly (2022) “Sustainability and superapps top Gartner's Top 10 2023 Trends List”
+-   Fleet Management Weekly (2022) “Sustainability and superapps top Gartner’s Top 10 2023 Trends List”

 -   Bernard (2022)